6 Best Water Filter Pitchers (Our Review for 2020)

 Pur filters still need to be soaked for 15 minutes before use.
 The Maxion design includes coconut-based activated carbon that absorbs organic compounds and pollutants.
 It also features ion-exchange granules.
 Each filter contains some 200,000 square feet of surface area for trapping contaminants.

-The brand states that its filters remove 99 percent of lead and 95 percent of mercury.
+The brand states that its filters remove 99% of lead and 95% of mercury.
 It claims to minimize the odor and taste of chlorine while reducing levels of 21 common contaminants, including pharmaceutical pollutants and microbial cysts.
 In fact, Pur says that it offers the only filters that are certified to remove microbial cysts, which are dormant forms of giardia, cryptosporidium and other pathogens.
 As with similar activated carbon products, the filters perform well for two months or 40 gallons.

 All in all, the Pur 18-cup dispenser might be a good choice for consumers who are seeking a filter system with a large capacity.
 However, because it holds 18 cups of water, it can be heavy when full.